Updated on Apr 08, 2021

 As with many dynamic microphones, the Audio Technica AT2005 features a cardioid polar pattern, which blocks out noise from the sides and rear.
 This is absolutely perfect for stage performances, as it prevents feedback from the speakers.

 We mostly see this microphone being used for podcasting, streaming, and gaming, and it was very clearly built for desktop use.
-It records vocals in an incredible way, whether speaking or singing.
+It incredibly records vocals, whether speaking or singing.
 Due to the affordability, I've noticed a rising trend in it being used as an ASMR microphone as well.

 Other than the USB capabilities, the AT2005 comes with a tripod desktop stand, allowing it to sit right in front of you as you work.
 However, the desktop stand might not be right for you, and so it also comes with a conventional microphone clip, compatible with most stands.